Lou Lombardo shares how Takasago is helping their customers have a competitive advantage now, and in the future.

 Could you tell us a little bit more about your role?

-“I work in the research and development group.
-We're a global corporation so our corporate headquarters is based in Japan but we have an R&D function in the United States.
-I'm part of a small group which focuses on targeted R&D projects that support our global customers.
+“I work in the research and development group at Takasago.
+We’re a global corporation so our corporate headquarters is based in Japan but we have an R &D function in the United States.
+I’m part of a small group that focuses on targeted R&D projects that support our global customers.

 What are some of the key focuses for you at the moment?

 “We sell flavors and fragrances to some of the largest consumer products companies in the world.
-Our day to day work is focused on developing new technologies that can go into these flavors or fragrances that we sell.
-Our customers come to us and ask us to help solve a problem they have, or help provide technologies that they can put in their products that are going to sell well in the market.
+Our day-to-day work is focused on developing new technologies that can go into the flavors or fragrances that we sell.
+Takasago customers come to us and ask us to help solve a problem they have or help provide technologies that they can put in their products that are going to sell well in the market.